Optimizing Chemically Enhanced Primary Treatment to Handle Wet Weather Spikes

 As part of wet weather upgrades, ferric chloride and polymer systems were installed to enable Central Marin Sanitation Agency (CMSA) to perform chemically enhanced primary treatment (CEPT).
-While the ferric system was used regularly, the polymer system was observed to have negative effects on clarifier performance.
-Hazen and Sawyer was selected to assist CMSA with evaluating and optimizing the CEPT system.
+While the ferric system performed as expected, the polymer system had negative effects on clarifier performance.
+Hazen was selected to assist CMSA with evaluating and optimizing the CEPT system.

-- Reviewed five years of historical data to better understand the plant’s primary clarifier performance.
+- The Hazen project team reviewed five years of historical data to better understand the plant’s primary clarifier performance.

-- Utilized jar testing and full scale CEPT testing to understand the potential enhanced removal rates as well as the limitations of the full-scale system.
+- The team utilized jar testing and full-scale CEPT testing to understand the potential enhanced removal rates as well as the limitations of the full-scale system.

-- Determined optimal doses of ferric chloride and polymer, allowing plant staff to make operational improvements.
+- After additional testing, the team determined optimal doses of ferric chloride and polymer, allowing plant staff to make operational improvements.

 - Full-scale demonstration of Hazen’s recommended conditions showed that increasing flocculation time and removing air from the primary clarifier influent channel improved clarifier performance.

 The CMSA Wastewater Treatment Plant (WWTP) located in San Rafael, CA is a 6 mgd Average Dry Weather Flow (ADWF) plant with peak wet weather flows of 130 mgd.
 The effort to assess and improve the plant's primary clarifier performance and optimize CEPT involved the following key elements: